mistermicheels/learning-notes/_website/docs-static/about/about.md

 title: About these notes
 ---

-This is a collection of my notes regarding things I have learned over the years.
+These are some notes regarding things I have learned.

 Each note will provide a summary of the most important points regarding the topic.
 This is useful for getting a higher-level understanding or refreshing your memory.
 If you want more details, you can use the resources at the end of the note as a curated list of resources.